 He explained that oftentimes heavy metal buildup can cause neurological symptoms similar to the weakness that I was experiencing.
 He suggested I do a urine analysis of the toxic metals in my system.

 Heavy metal toxicity is the accumulation of heavy metals in the body.
 In low amounts, some metals are essential.
 However, too much can result in oxidative stress, disrupt mitochondrial function, and impair the activity of numerous enzymes.

 Don’t forget to check out 7 Top Nutrition Tips for Women (According to Experts) that includes a special FREE offer inside!

 How do heavy metals get into our bodies?

-We’re exposed to heavy metals through a number of ways including air, food, water and soil.
-Heavy metal exposure is inevitable since it’s all around us.
-Some of the most common ways you may have been exposed is through contaminated water or food, living or working near a hazardous site and using products that contain heavy metals.
+We’re exposed to heavy metals in air, food, water and soil – exposure is inevitable since it’s all around us.
+Some of the most common ways you may have been exposed are through contaminated water or food, living or working near a hazardous site, and using products that contain heavy metals.

 Heavy Metal Toxicity Symptoms

 Heavy metal toxicity symptoms vary according to the metal.
 According to the Mayo Clinic, chronic poisoning may result in:

 According to the Agency for Toxic Substances and Disease Registry, arsenic is the number one most dangerous heavy metal, and one of the most common naturally occurring elements on Earth.